Cambridge University Women’s Boat Club and The CUWBC Foundation

 How we use your data

-Your data is used by the Club and its Foundation for alumni relations, supporter communications and fundraising purposes.
+Your data is used by the Club for alumni relations, supporter communications and fundraising purposes.

 Communications to you may be sent by post, telephone or electronic means (principally by email), depending on the contact details we hold, the consent that you have provided, and the preferences expressed by you about the types of communications you wish to receive.